spawner999/P3-Arcade-Game-Clone/README.md

 frontend-nanodegree-arcade-game
 ===============================

-Students should use this rubric: https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797

-for self-checking their submission.

 How to install and play the game:

--Download or Clone GitHub repo
+- Download or Clone GitHub repo

--Install a web server on your machine or alternatively use Google Dev Editor: https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg
+- Install a web server on your machine or alternatively use Google Dev Editor: https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg

--Open index.html and you are ready to play
+- Open index.html and you are ready to play

--Press arrows to move and spacebar to shoot
+- Press arrows to move and spacebar to shoot

--Avoid ufos and enemies ship
+- Avoid ufos and enemies ship

--Each time you hit an enemy with your laser you gain 20 points
+- Each time you hit an enemy with your laser you gain 20 points

--Collect powerUps to partially regain lost shields
+- Collect powerUps to partially regain lost shields

 -Killing an enemy increases its spawn rate, meaning the game's difficulty increases over time

--Game ends once your shields drop under 0%
+- Game ends once your shields drop under 0%

 About:

--Game developed using Phaser.js game engine: http://phaser.io/
+- Game developed using Phaser.js game engine: http://phaser.io/